-In Philippines, Duterte exhorts troops fighting Islamic militants
+Duterte jokes about rape while rallying troops to fight militants

 - Official: Foreign jihadists invade Mindanao

-(CNN)Philippines President Rodrigo Duterte, giving a pep talk to his troops in the country's restive south, exhorted the soldiers to go all out in fighting Islamic militants, but he said he's willing to sit down with his enemies and talk peace.
+(CNN)Philippines President Rodrigo Duterte, giving a pep talk to his troops in the country's restive south, exhorted the soldiers to go all out in fighting Islamic militants and joked that under martial law they could even commit rape with impunity.

+"The consequences of martial law and the ramifications of martial law, I and I alone would be responsible.
+Just do your jobs, I'll take care of the rest," he told his soldiers on Friday while visiting Iligan City in the country's Mindanao region.

+He then warned against committing human rights violations, before joking: "If you rape three people, I will admit that I did it."

+Duterte, who is known for making crass statements and his violent war on drugs, declared martial law earlier this week after ISIS declared a "wide-scale offensive on positions of Philippine troops in the city of Marawi."

+However, he also said that he was open to dialogue with the terrorist group.

-"If they want to talk, I will be most thankful to Allah that we talk about peace," Duterte said Friday in a visit to Iligan City in the country's Mindanao region.
+"If they want to talk, I will be most thankful to Allah that we talk about peace," Duterte said Friday.
 "If they insist on fighting, we can't do anything.
 Go for it and you have my full support."

 Fighting flared this week